WilliamMiceli/Personal-Rancher-Catalog/templates/Nextcloud/0/README.md

 Included nginx.conf has only a few minor tweaks from the one located here:

 https://docs.nextcloud.com/server/stable/admin_manual/installation/nginx.html#nextcloud-in-the-webroot-of-nginx

-???
-Template 1.conf is WITHOUT Collabora

-???
-Template 2.conf is WITH Collabora

 ### Add Your Domain as a Trusted Domain